TerraConstructs/cdk-dynamo-table-viewer/README.md

 Notes:

-- The endpoint will be available (as an deploy-time value) under `viewer.endpoint`.
+- The endpoint will be available (as a deploy-time value) under `viewer.endpoint`.
   It will also be exported as a stack output.
 - Paging is not supported.
 This means that only the first 1MB of items will be displayed (again, this is a demo...)
-- Supports CDK version 2.60.0 and above
+- Supports TerraConstructs version 0.0.26 and above

 ## License